FACTBOX-As Trump goes on trial, a fight over witnesses remains unresolved

 Bolton is Trump's former national security adviser.
 Democrats believe he has first-hand knowledge of key decisions made to pressure Ukraine to investigate Trump's rival, Democratic presidential contender Joe Biden.
 Congressional investigators believe Bolton objected to Trump's decision to delay $390 million in military aid to Ukraine that is at the center of the impeachment case and could elaborate on that, a Senate aide told Reuters.

-Bolton refused to participate in the House of Representatives impeachment investigation, but in a surprise development said on Jan.
+Bolton refused to participate in the House of Representatives' impeachment investigation, but in a surprise, a development said on Jan.
 6 that he was willing to testify in the Senate trial.

 MICK MULVANEY